IgorJakovljevic/crypto-exchange/README.md

 1. Endpoint URL: `/v1/klines`
 2. Method: `GET`
-3. Description: Gets K-line data.
+3. Description: gets K-line data.
 4. This is a public interface, request signature is not needed
 5. Request Parameter: no parameter is allowed